 “Thank you for your patience on this matter.”

-This is also a response which gives you much leeway on what you promise the recipient.
+This is also a response that gives you much leeway on what you promise the recipient.
 Optional addons to this sentence are, “I hope to give you what you want by Monday”.

 “Please give me 3 days to work on this and I’ll deliver it to you.”